-- And hilariously subverted in the same series in a hypothetical What Could Have Been episode, where Ross and Carol, still married, agree to have a threesome with Susan, who was then only a... friend of Carol's.
+- Hilariously subverted in a hypothetical What Could Have Been episode, where Ross and Carol—still married—agree to have a threesome with Susan, who was then only a friend of Carol's.
 Ross, tossed aside during most of the act, finds out the hard way about his wife's homosexuality.
 He made and ate a sandwich halfway through.
 They didn't mind.

 - In the episode "The One with the Jellyfish", it was revealed that Phoebe was conceived from a threeway between her parents and the girl who ended up being her adoptive mother.

 - Averted in The Drew Carey Show, when Drew and a lesbian both get the same woman's phone number at a wedding and both start dating her.
 Since the two got rather competitive over who got to have sex with her first, she proposes a threesome.
 Drew ends up accidentally falling asleep on the couch while the two women go upstairs to start without him.
 By the time he wakes up, they've both already left, having fallen in love and decided to take a trip across the country together.
 Neither of them are ever seen on the show again.

 - Baltar is shown to have done it with a Number Three and a Number Six in Battlestar Galactica.
 Quite an achievement since he's basically their captive at that point.
 Oh, and both women, being Ridiculously Human Robots, are strong enough to effortlessly snap his spine if they wished to.

 Jerry: I can't!
 I'm not an orgy guy!